Co-lexicographically Ordering Automata and Regular Languages -- Part I

 Note that Corollary \ref{cor:intervals} in Section \ref{sec:width of automaton} also follows from Lemma \ref{lem:pathcoherence} by picking $ U = \{s\} $, because then $ U' = I_\alpha $.

-As we will see, the above results imply that indexing can be extended to arbitrary finite automata by updating \emph{one} $\leq$-convex set for each character of the query pattern.
-This, however, does not mean that in general indexing can be performed as efficiently as on Wheeler automata: as we show next, in general it is not possible to represent a $\leq$-convex set in a partial order using constant space.
+As we will see, the above result implies that indexing mechanism can be extended to arbitrary finite automata by updating \emph{one} $\leq$-convex set for each character of the query pattern.
+This, however, does not mean that,in general, indexing can be performed as efficiently as on Wheeler automata: as we show next, in general it is not possible to represent a $\leq$-convex set in a partial order using constant space.

 \begin{lemma} The following hold: \begin{enumerate} \item Any partial order $(V,\leq)$ of width $ p $ has at least $2^p$ distinct $\leq$-convex subsets. \item For any $n$ and $p$ such that $1\leq p \leq n$, there exists a partial order $(V,\leq)$ of width $p$ and $|V|=n$ with at least $(n/p)^p$ distinct $\leq$-convex subsets. \end{enumerate} \end{lemma}